 - £27,000 to provide specialist speech and language therapy as an intervention for pupils with SEND and are disadvantaged.

 - £6,000 to provide additional educational psychologist sessions for pupils with SEND and are disadvantaged.

-- £25,000 to fund additional learning sessions for; nursery and reception pupils in August 2019, Y2 and Y6 pupils in April 2019 and Y6 Saturday school sessions from January 2019.
-To enable a greater proportion of pupils in YR to attain the GLD and in Y2 and Y6 a greater proportion of pupils attain the expected standard in reading, writing and mathematics
+- £25,000 to fund additional learning sessions for; nursery and reception pupils in August 2020, Y2 and Y6 pupils in April 2020 and Y6 Saturday school sessions from January 2020.
+To enable a greater proportion of pupils in YR to attain the GLD and in Y2 and Y6 a greater proportion of pupils attain the expected standard in reading, writing and mathematics combined.

 - £9,000 to enable all pupils in Y4, Y5 and Y6 to attend their residential educational visit regardless of family income, as the visits constitute a key stimulus for the PSHE curriculum and develops pupils writing, speaking and listening skills and reading attainment.

-- £24,000 to fund a learning mentor to work with vulnerable pupils with low attendance to increase their resilience and participation and attendance at school.
+- £48,000 to fund two learning mentors to work with vulnerable pupils with low attendance to increase their resilience and participation and attendance at school.

 - £25,000 to provide an extended schools provision that enables all pupils to participate in a range of additional rich learning activities and support vulnerable families outside of normal school hours.

 - £5000 to subscribe to ‘Magic Breakfast’ a charity that provides resources, training and support for our breakfast club, increasing capacity and our offer to pupils from vulnerable families.